softkraftco/terraform-nodeping/README.md

  - `action` defaults to 'get' but can be 'put', 'post', 'head', or 'delete'
  - `data` payload or body of an HTTP POST or PUT request.
 This can be JSON, XML, or any arbitrary string.
- - `headers` set HTTP request headers
+ - `headers` sets HTTP request headers
- - `querystrings` set HTTP query string key/values, that will be appended to your webhook URL as part of the query string.
+ - `querystrings` sets HTTP query string key/values, that will be appended to your webhook URL as part of the query string.

  #### Contactgroups